 Publication Ethics

-The Journal of Arts and Thai Studies promotes publication ethics according to the Committee on Publication Ethics (COPE) international standard.
-Thus, appropriate ethical standards shall be set for all parties involved in the roles of journal editors, reviewers, and authors.
+The Journal of Arts and Thai Studies (ARTS) promotes publication ethics according to the international standards set by the Committee on Publication Ethics (COPE).
+Therefore, appropriate ethical standards are established for all parties involved in the roles of journal editors, reviewers, and authors.

 1. Journal Editor